 Districtwide Career Expo

-• Learn about various opportunities from the 50+ representatives from Bay Area companies, apprenticeships and training programs
+At the expo, students learned about high-paying careers, networked with industry professionals, participated in hands-on activities and learned about various opportunities from the 35+ representatives from Bay Area companies, apprenticeships and training programs.

-One of the main goals of the SMUHSD Career Expo is to educate and expose students to opportunities for high-paying careers that don’t necessarily require a four year degree.
+The main goal of the Career Expo is to educate and expose students to opportunities for high-paying careers that don’t necessarily require a four year degree.

 Employers